bluelhf/pithos/README.md

 should be named `cert.pem` and the private key `key.pem`.

 ## File Format
-Pilvi does not use a database to store files.
+Pithos does not use a database to store files.
 Instead, all files are stored in a common directory, and identified by a UUID.
 The file format is a binary format with simple metadata at the beginning of the file.
 Files are stored as follows: